simonmichael/hledger_site/scripting.md

 on your machine.

-If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack is best for durability and scripting, eg it can ensure the required GHC version is installed, and will automatically recompile the script when you've changed it.
+If you want others (or future-you) to be able to run your scripts reliably, make them [cabal scripts] or [stack scripts]. stack scripts are currently best for durability and convenience, because they:

+- ensure the required GHC version is installed
+- ensure the required haskell packages are installed, based on the script's imports
+- specify all package versions for more reliable builds
+- automatically recompile themselves when changed.

 Example scripts can usually be found at\
 <https://github.com/simonmichael/hledger/tree/master/bin/>